 The first few years I spent working remotely were the exact opposite of this lifestyle.
 I worked from the idyllic surrounds of my living room, and the highlight of each day was my flatmate coming home so I could have an actual conversation.
 Looking back, maybe that was a bit extreme…

 Back when I started, there were almost no coworking spaces, and productivity tools barely existed.
-Things have changed dramatically, and so has my situation — I now often travel while working, and I’ve religiously adopted several tools and tricks to help me become more productive when I do.
+Things have changed dramatically, and so has my situation–I frequently take my laptop on the road, and I’ve religiously adopted several tools and tricks to help me be more productive whenever I’m away from home.

 You don’t need to be a digital nomad to profit from them, though.
-Most are just as useful if you work from a home office as well.
+Most of these tips are just as useful for working more effectively from a home office as they are from an Airbnb on the other side of the planet.

 Manage Your Workload